You won’t miss the pumpkin pie with this creamy cinnamon spiced pumpkin pudding.

 - 1 pinch nutmeg

 - ¼ tsp cinnamon

-- 1. Combine sugar, cornstarch and milk in a medium sauce pan over medium heat.
+- Combine sugar, cornstarch, milk, pumpkin, vanilla, nutmeg and cinnamon in a medium saucepan over medium heat.
 Stir frequently until pudding heats up, then stir constantly until it starts to bubble.

-- 3. Pour into serving bowls and cover with plastic wrap directly on top of the pudding so it doesn't for a skin.
+- Pour into serving bowls and cover with plastic wrap directly on top of the pudding so it doesn't form a skin.
 Serve chilled.

 Amount Per Serving Calories: 223, Weight Watchers Points 5